BIGJRA/BIGJRA.github.io/rejuv.md

 Talk to Amanda at the top of the building to see a brief cutscene, then head up towards the door to meet Melia.
 Go through the door to meet Professor Jenner.
-You’ll then get to pick a starter Pokémon by interacting with it.
+You’ll then get to pick a starter Pokemon by interacting with it.
 If you talk to the rainbow-colored machine on the right side, it will randomly choose for you among the 24 starters.